Skip to article frontmatterSkip to article content

 The charge density can be computed using:

 The key idea is to separate the total energy functional into terms that are easier to calculate and terms that are more difficult to calculate.
-The first three terms can be computed easily.
-The exchange-correlation energy is unknown and need to be approximated using different exchange-correlation functionals.
+The kinetic energy of the non-interacting Kohn-Sham system, the external-potential energy, and the Hartree energy can be written explicitly.
+The exchange-correlation energy is not known exactly and must be approximated using different exchange-correlation functionals.

 There are many different VxcV_{\text{xc}} that have been developed: Local Density Approximation (LDA), Generalized Gradient Approximation (GGA), Hybrid Functionals, etc. Each functional has its own strengths and weaknesses, and the choice of functional depends on the system being studied and the properties of interest.